- This event has passed.

 Mar 15, 2002 | 7:00 pm

 Inspired by the feminist and civil rights movements, many 20th century women poets adopted an “I”-empowered poetics that intertwined personal and public worlds.
-By the end of the millennium, fragmentation and polyphony appeared in poetry as a response to the notion of “I”-dentity as constructed by class, religion, race and sexual preference.
+By the end of the millennium, fragmentation and polyphony appeared in poetry as a response to the notion of “I”-dentity as constructed by class, religion, race, gender, and sexual preference.
 Is the exploration of a woman’s everyday “personal experience” in poetry still a political act?
 What are the challenges of writing a poetry that destabilizes gender and diffuses the self?
 What are the gender-related challenges (and aims) for today’s writers and readers of poetry?

 Introduced by Suzanne Wise